wojtek960506/Chess/README.md

-# ChessCpp
+# Chess
-Here is my implementation of the classical chess game in C++.
+Here is my implementation of the classical chess game implemented in C++ with graphics made in SDL2.

 The main core of the application is done, but I am still working on development of some additional features and fixing some small bugs.